ksandom/niceTouch/docs/debugging.md

 ## Touch screen interacts with the entire desktop area

 Sounds like calibration hasn't happened.
-Have you run `./nt.py` after the device was plugged in?
+Have you run `nt` after the device was plugged in?
 See [hoToUseIt.md](hoToUseIt.md) to make sure you're doing it right.

 Failing that, Have a look at the output when running the command.
 Pull requests are welcome.